without Internet Explorer,

 The title track of Kreator’s 11th full-length, Enemy of God, is a brutal statement of intent, an affirmation that Kreator have truly returned to the business of kicking ass.
-It is what Reconquering the Throne from the previous album was meant to be – an opener that from the first note will remind the faithful exactly Kreator earned their spot on the unholy trinity of Teutonic thrash.
+It is what the previous album's opener Reconquering the Throne was meant to be – an opener that from the first note will remind the faithful exactly how Kreator earned their spot in the unholy trinity of Teutonic thrash.
 At the same time, it is proof positive that the addition of melody to their sound in no way hinders their ability to incite moshpit mayhem.

 2001’s Violent Revolution was something of a return to the fold after the band’s 90s experimentation reached its conclusion with Endorama, a surprisingly good rock album forever doomed to the shitlists of metalheads worldwide for having the Kreator logo on the cover.
 Yet while Violent Revolution marked a return to thrash, it also brought in a heavy emphasis on guitar melodies.
 All well and good, but the implementation was poor and the album, although it contained many good ideas, turned out a hodgepodge of bland melodies and rather flaccid thrash riffs.